OfficeDev/office-js-docs-pr/docs/quickstarts/excel-quickstart-content.md

 1. Ensure that there's text in the worksheet, then select any range of cells containing text in the worksheet.

-1. Select the tab for the template you chose and then follow the instructions.
+1. Select the tab for the template you chose, then follow the instructions.

     # [Basic Add-in](#tab/basic)